Pistes to avoid in La Plagne

 Avoid: Ravine, Champagny sector

 Chances are you won’t have any choice but to take the Ravine piste in the Champagny sector to get from the Plagne Centre side over to the runs nearer Champagny village.
-While this is just a very short flat run, you’ll have little chance of making it over without poling on unclipping as there isn’t a sufficient run-in to build enough speed.
-Thankfully, the pistes that access here make the quick walk towards the Borseliers chair worthwhile.
+While this is a very short run, you’ll have little chance of making it over without poling on unclipping as there isn’t a sufficient run-in to build enough speed.
+Thankfully, the wealth of pistes in this area make the quick walk towards the Borseliers chair worthwhile.

 Speed: Arolles, Bellecôte sector

-The top section of Arolles sweeps skier right off the Colosses chair before dropping over a steeper section.
+The top section of Arolles goes skier’s right off the Colosses chair before dropping over a steeper section.
 If you don’t build enough speed here, you’ll be faced with two uphill walks as the piste nears the Leitchoums blue.
-The bottom section gets gradually steeper but much of this area features extremely flat – and very optimistically graded – blue runs.
+The bottom section gets gradually steeper but a lot of this run shouldn’t be graded blue (especially when you consider the top of Mira is supposedly blue).

 Speed: Blanchets, Bellecôte sector

-The top of the Blanchets blue starts steep enough as you drop to the right off the Blanchets chair however, once the piste tuns back towards the direction of Belle Plagne and Bellecôte, there are two gradient sections you’ll need to pretty much straight line in order to get over the long flat near the park and race piste.
-Blanchets is actually a relatively enjoyable blue – but if you lack confidence skiing or snowboarding quickly, be prepared to walk.
+The top of the Blanchets blue starts steep enough as you drop to the right off the Blanchets chair however, once the piste tuns back towards the direction of Belle Plagne and Bellecôte, there are two flat sections you’ll need to pretty much straight line in order to get over the long flat near the race piste.
+Blanchets is actually a relatively enjoyable blue – but if you lack confidence riding quickly, be prepared to walk.
+There is always a procession of skiers and snowboarders walking the long flat.

 Speed: Tunnel, Roche de Mio sector

 There’s an almost irresistible temptation to ride a run marked as ‘tunnel’ on a piste map but the bottom section of the Tunnel blue piste is pancake flat as it nears the very shallow pathway through the mountain.
-If you absolutely tank the steeper sections before, you might make it through the tunnel without walking but most skiers and snowboarders find they get stuck about midway.
-Also, it doesn’t help that there is almost always a congregation of riders at the mouth of the tunnel which often find you having to kill your speed.
+If you tank the steeper sections above, you can make it through the tunnel without walking but most skiers and snowboarders find they get stuck about midway.
+Also, it doesn’t help that there is almost always a congregation of riders at the entrance of the tunnel which normally means you have to kill your speed.

 Speed: Replat, Montchavin sector